 DYEC is a thermal treatment energy from waste facility and is approved to process up to 140,000 tonnes of solid, non-hazardous, municipal waste per year.
-Covanta operates DYEC, which began operation in February 2015 when the first load of waste was received.
+Covanta operates DYEC, which began commercial operations in January 2016, following receipt of the first waste load in February 2015 for the commissioning phase.